-Examination of all subgroups of the group showed (control group) similar histological architecture.
+Examination of all subgroups of the group Ι (control group) showed similar histological architecture.
 Therefore, results of subgroup Ia were used to represent this group.
 Group I (control group); lung sections from group I showed lung consists of terminal bronchioles which is lined by low cuboidal epithelium.
 The wall of a respiratory bronchioles is lined by squamous epithelium.
 Alveolar ducts appeared elongate air spaces with almost no walls.
 An alveolar sac is composed of clusters of alveoli.
-Alveoli are thin-walled. structures lined by simple sac-like squamous epithelium.
-The alveolar septum consists of capillaries and minimal tissue. connective The alveoli are separated from one another by alveolar walls (interalveolar septa).
+Alveoli are thin-walled, sac-like structures lined by simple squamous epithelium.
+The alveolar septum consists of capillaries and minimal connective tissue.
+The alveoli are separated from one another by thin alveolar walls (interalveolar septa).
 (Figure 2A).